nveniz/nveniz.github.io/content/about.md

 Are some thing my friends could tease me about (especially the last one, more about it [here](/posts/thoughts-on-privacy)), if I had to describe myself with one word that would be curious since I'm alway trying to understand the how world around us works.
 I enjoy talking with people and I am constantly reminded that each one of us has a different perspective and ideology in life.

-If you want to have a talk you can find me using the through the socials that I have listed on the homepage, thanks for reading!

 ### ~ $ whoami
 Some of the more "technical" things about me: